-- Eurostat reported euro area annual inflation fell to 10.0% in November from 10.6% in October.
+- Eurostat reported the euro area annual inflation rate fell to 9.2% in December from 10.1% in November.

-- The yield on the 10-year Treasury note traded in a range.
+- The yield on the 10-year Treasury note declined.

 - High energy prices, worsened by the Russia-Ukraine War, increase the risk of stagflation and recession, even as central banks seek monetary policy normalization.

 - Declining liquidity and deteriorating financial conditions, combined with high valuations, are contributing to a substantial uptick in risk asset volatility.

 - Global leverage is at worrisome levels and will eventually need to be paid for, at a time when most developed markets are facing a fiscal drag from the end of post-pandemic stimulus.

 Go behind the numbers for commentary from Putnam's active investors